John Wick (film): Post-production

 John Wick was shown to a few of Iwanyk's close associates, who gave a tepid response.
-A public test screening took place in Orange County, California; Iwanyk said he knew it was well received when the audience loudly laughed after the scene in which Aurelio tells Viggo his son has upset John and Viggo replies "oh".
-The response was positive enough they held no more test screenings.
+A public test screening took place in Orange County, California; Iwanyk said he knew it was well received when the audience loudly laughed after the scene in which Aurelio tells Viggo his son has upset John, and Viggo replies "oh".
+The response was positive enough that they held no more test screenings.
 The death of John's dog remained a point of contention in post-production for Iwanyk, who believed it would alienate audiences and did not justify the number of deaths in response, but Kolstad and Reeves lobbied to retain it.
 Stahelski recounted Reeves telling him:

 You guys wanted to make a hard-core action movie, right?
 You wanted to do something genre, outside the box, right?
 So what's wrong? ...
 So we went back and adjusted our attitude to being unapologetic, and we just went, "John Wick kills 80 guys because of a puppy.
 Fuck you, we're done."

 Test audiences were supportive of John avenging his puppy.
 Despite Stahelski's and Leitch's collaboration, the Directors Guild of America (DGA) refused to co-credit them as directors due to internal rules, and Leitch was credited as a producer.